Xography/Aeon/README.md

 The Aeon Core Framework library provides a set of versatile, commonly needed classes for building a high performance, data-driven real time application with C++.

 ## Components
-The Aeon Framework provides all core functionality for a game and abstract subsystems (Renderer, Input, Audio, Platform, UI).
-It provides a collection of common classes and templates that are required for developing for applications of this nature.
+The Aeon Framework provides components for the core functionality of large scale, data intensive real time applications such as simulations, VR and games.
+It provides a collection of common classes and templates that are required when developing applications of this nature:

-The components in detail:
+* Application Framework

-* Application
+* Dynamic module loader
 * Logging System
 * Processes / Process Manager
 * Multicore and Threading